Skip to content

 Geographic Information Systems (GIS) provide tools for planning and monitoring of health interventions and disease control activities.
 GIS can be applied to improve health care delivery in disease control programmes.
 In this course you will use GIS to identify patterns of disease in time and place and to assess public access to health care services.

-• NEW: Foundations of Monitoring, Evaluation and Learning in Public Health
+• Foundations of Monitoring, Evaluation and Learning in Public Health

 • Institute